• Home

 Cast off

-Finish the neck with a mattress stitch seam on either side of the yarn you used to create the neck shape.
+Finish the neck with a mattress stitch neck seam.

 On your 22 pin machine